pzaino/thecrowler/CONTRIBUTING.md

 No, the CROWler project and the development team do not assure backward compatibility.
 While I try to maintain backward compatibility, it is not always possible and the main goal is to ensure the CROWler is always effective and efficient in its tasks.
-BAckward compatibility comes after these two goals, especially until release 1.0.0 is reached.
+Backward compatibility comes after these two goals, especially until release 1.0.0 is reached.

 ## References